6 Not So Easy Guitar Songs on Acoustic

-If you're like me and get bored of strumming the same old three chords, playing the same old songs, there's one thing I like to do, and that's to learn new, challenging songs.
-Some of the most difficult songs to play are either super fast, sweep and shred fests, or really intricate fingerpicking songs on an acoustic.
+If you're like me and get bored of strumming the same old three guitar chords, playing the same old guitar songs, there's one thing I like to do, and that's to learn new, not so easy guitar songs.
+Some of the most difficult songs to play are either super fast, or really intricate fingerpicking acoustic guitar songs.
 Since I'm not Herman Li and my left hand is mostly useless, fingerpicking is more of my style.
-If you want to learn some new chords and a few ways to not use a pick, take a crack at the songs below and let us know what you think!
+If you want to learn a new guitar chord, or a few ways to not use a pick, take a crack at these not so easy guitar songs below and let us know what you think!

 "GREEN, GREEN, ROCKY ROAD" - DAVE VON RONK